 Medium: Sony a6000

-I have a detailed post from last year on the a6000.
+I have a detailed post on the a6000.
 I've fully switched to Sony mirrorless cameras.
 Mirrorless cameras are really amazing in the the last couple years and are coming to the forefront of professional photography.
 Sony's done a remarkable job.

 - Fixed 20mm lens (30mm equivalent on full-frame)